wa7sa34cx/the-black-box-bot/README.md

 1. Edit `.env.example` by putting there your `DATABASE_URL` and `TELOXIDE_TOKEN`
 1. Rename `.env.example` to `.env`
 1. Create database with command `sqlx database create`
 1. Run this command `sqlx migrate run`.
-It will create tables in your database
+It will create tables in your database.
+1. Run this command `cargo test` to test database manipulation.
 1. Now, after all these preparations, just execute `cargo run` from your terminal.